-Today I’m going to talk about alternative methods of construction, of which there are probably more around now than ever before.
-I’ll go into the reasons for that in a minute.
+Today, I’m going to talk about alternative methods of construction, of which there are probably more around now than ever before.
+I’ll give some reasons for that in a minute.

-So I did what most self builders do which is to hire an architect and a contractor to do the bulk of the work for me.
-After all, they’re the professionals.
-If they don’t know the best way to build something who does?
+So we did what most self builders do which is to find an architect and a contractor to do the bulk of the work for us.

-The only problem with that is that most professionals are like the rest of us.
-We have a preferred way of doing things, a method we have most experience of and find most convenient.
-Chances are that’s going to be the method a professional will recommend to you.
+Now professionals are obviously essential for something as complicated as building a house.
+But, like the rest of us, they will have a preferred way of doing things, a method they have most experience of and find most convenient.
 And it may well be exactly what you need.
 But it might not be.

 Given the nature of building, it can be years before you find that out, usually when you come to carry out a major repair or renovation.
-As a result, it may turn out to be a lot more expensive, or troublesome, than you anticipated.
+Or when you find your fuel bills becoming prohibitively expensive.

-So what does traditional building involve?
+But first let’s look at what we mean by conventional or traditional building.
 To today’s house building industry it means brick and block.

 On the continent they say the British build houses twice.
 First we put up an inner wall of concrete blocks.
 This does all the hard work of holding up the floors and the roof and providing the main structural support.